ankilab/AirwaySymptomDetection/README.md

 We provide code to run a genetic algorithm (`neural_networks/GeneticAlgorithm`) to optimize and find a low-size, accurate deep neural network architecture.

-## Genetic Algorithm model's performance on unseen data andlearning capabilities
+## Genetic Algorithm model's performance on unseen data and learning capabilities

 In `analysis`, you find two Jupyter notebooks for evaluating the Objective 2 model, which was determined using the Genetic Algorithm.